Quadratic matrix inequalities with applications to data-based control: Applications to data-driven control

 \section{Applications to data-driven control}

 In this section we apply the results to data-driven control problems.
 For brevity, we restrict our attention to data-based stabilization.
-However, we note that the results of this paper are also relevant for other analysis and design problems such as data-based dissipativity analysis \cite{Koch2021,vanWaarde2022b}, $\calH_2$- and $\calH_\infty$-control \cite{vanWaarde2022}, and even data-driven reduced order modeling \cite{Burohman2021}.
+However, we note that the results of this paper are also relevant for other analysis and design problems such as data-based dissipativity analysis \cite{Koch2021,vanWaarde2022b}, $H_2$- and $H_\infty$-control \cite{vanWaarde2022}, and even data-driven reduced order modeling \cite{Burohman2021}.
 In Section~\ref{sec:stab} we provide a general necessary and sufficient condition for informativity for quadratic stabilization.
 Subsequently, in Section~\ref{sec:reduction} we provide alternative conditions for quadratic stabilization that are more appealing from a computational point of view.
 We also provide an explicit formula for the controller.
-Finally, in Section~\ref{sec:stochastic} we take a closer look at the case of Gaussian process noise.